paschalugwu/Paschal_SE-DS_Notes/Python/Python-InputOutput.md

 **Bonus Tip:** Remember to close the file after your navigational adventures!
 Also, experiment with different `seek` modes and offsets to discover hidden treasures within your files.

-Congratulations!
-You've mastered the art of moving the cursor in Python files.
-Now, go forth and chart your own course through the data oceans, line by byte!

 **Remember:**

 * Use `tell()` to find your current position.